CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 {{{
-  "title": "CenturyLink Cloud Guide to Access Object Storage as a Filesystem Using s3fs", "date": "09-14-2016",
+  "title": "Lumen Cloud Guide to Access Object Storage as a Filesystem Using s3fs", "date": "09-14-2016",
   "author": "Gavin Lai",
   "attachments": [],